afzalariffinZ/StelginsDev/README.md

 3. **Secure upload**
    Sent via FastAPI with authentication tokens.
 4. **Backend AI call**
-   Gemini processes the image and returns nutritional estimates.
+   Gemini processes the image, retrieve information from a vector database (chromadb) and predict nutritional estimates.
 5. **Write to Firebase**
    Results are stored under the patient’s record.
 6. **Update UI & history**